in , ,

 • Fertilize Ardisia regularly in spring and summer with a liquid all-purpose fertilizer.

-Ardisia Pests and Diseases
+Ardisia pests and diseases

 • Ardisia is susceptible to damage from scale insects.
 It can also get red spider mites if it is grown in a hot, dry environment.

-Ardisia Propagation
+Ardisia propagation

 • Propagate Ardisia by air layering, cuttings, or seeds.
 Cuttings result in a fuller parent plant; air layering helps shape a leggy plant.